Ywxig/snake-web/README.md

 > * Algorithm for checking the code for the presence of any word or structure, and subcheck as a percentage of the number of key words in the code

+# Zoe in Snake-Web
+## Understanding

+> Zoe can understand what you wrote.
+Uses an algorithm for comparing characters and then checking this number with a number to pass the 55% check

+>the Say() method is needed so that she can say a remark from the list
+>the Match_word() method is the algorithm for understanding what the user said